-Explanation of Payments will be posted through the Member's Portal of Capital Health Plan Connect for all Claims Payments.
-Should a Member not have access to the Member's Portal of CHPConnect, a written explanation of Payment can be obtained by contacting Capital Health Plan's Member Services Department at 850-383-3311 or the Member may request an explanation of Payment in writing at:
+Explanation of Payments will be posted through the Member's Portal of CHPConnect for all claims payments.
+If a Member does not have access to their Portal of CHPConnect, a written explanation of Payment can be obtained by contacting Capital Health Plan's Member Services Department at 850-383-3311, or a Member may request a written explanation of Payment in writing at:

-Capital Health Plan, Inc. PO Box 15349 Tallahassee, FL 32317-5349
+Capital Health Plan PO Box 15349 Tallahassee, Fl.
+32317-5349

-Claim denial and claim review decisions will be communicated to the Member in writing.
+Claim denial and claims review decisions will be communicated to the Member in writing.
 This written correspondence may indicate:

-- The specific reason or reasons for the Adverse Benefit Determination; - Reference to the specific Member Handbook provisions upon which the Adverse Benefit Determination is based, as well as any internal rule, guideline, protocol, or other similar criterion that was relied upon in making the Adverse Benefit Determination; - A description of any additional information that would change the initial determination and why that information is necessary; - A description of the applicable Adverse Benefit Determination review procedures and time limits applicable to such procedures; and - If the Adverse Benefit Determination is based on the Medical Necessity or Experimental or Investigational limitations and exclusions, a statement telling the Member how they can obtain the specific explanation of the scientific or clinical judgment for the determination.
+- the specific reason or reasons for the Adverse Benefit Determination; - reference to the specific Member Handbook provisions upon which the Adverse Benefit Determination is based, as well as any internal rule, guideline, protocol, or other similar criterion that was relied upon in making the Adverse Benefit Determination: - a description of any additional information that would change the initial determination and why that information is necessary; - a description of the applicable Adverse Benefit Determination review procedures and time limits applicable to such procedures; and - if the Adverse Benefit Determination is based on the Medical Necessity or Experimental or Investigational limitations and exclusions, a statement telling the Member how they can obtain the specific explanation of the scientific or clinical judgment for the determination.